USDD (USDD) Price Tops $1.00 on Exchanges

-USDD (USDD) traded down 0% against the U.S. dollar during the 1-day period ending at 22:00 PM E.T. on June 14th.
-One USDD token can currently be purchased for approximately $1.00 or 0.00003982 BTC on popular cryptocurrency exchanges.
-USDD has a total market cap of $729.48 million and approximately $13.83 million worth of USDD was traded on exchanges in the last day.
-Over the last week, USDD has traded down 0% against the U.S. dollar.
+USDD (USDD) traded down 0.2% against the U.S. dollar during the twenty-four hour period ending at 15:00 PM E.T. on June 19th.
+Over the last seven days, USDD has traded up 0.1% against the U.S. dollar.
+One USDD token can currently be bought for $1.00 or 0.00003756 BTC on popular cryptocurrency exchanges.
+USDD has a total market cap of $729.68 million and approximately $13.02 million worth of USDD was traded on exchanges in the last day.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.